jha-captech/Go-Microservice-Template/README.md

 ### `cmd` & `internal`

-The choice to use `cmd` to represent application binaries, and `internal` to hold application packages was made in accordance with the Go community's recommendations for module organization.
-Specifically recommendations for organizing modules that represent deployable artifacts.
+The choice to use `cmd` to represent application binaries, and `internal` to hold application packages was made in accordance with Go's recommendations for module organization.
+Specifically recommendations for organizing modules that represent server projects.

 [Recommendations on Module Organization](https://go.dev/doc/modules/layout#server-project)